Introduction to Java Thread Pool

 Runnable run1 = new Job("task 1");

 //A new thread pool is created with maximum number of threads

 The above code covers each step of the creation of the thread till it’s shutdown.
 There is a maximum thread limit fixed and created.
 Once this is done, there are three jobs created which execute one by one.
 There is also a sleep time allotted for 2 secs for each job.
 As the thread pool is created and all jobs work simultaneously, we can see that this entire process will run 6 times.
 When the if statement runs in the thread pool, it checks if the job is already running or not.
 If the job has not started running, it will execute the if block.
 If it is already running, then the else block will be run.
 It will display the job name and say that it is already running.
 The thread pool is created, and then all 3 jobs are run.
 Once the jobs are run, we shut down the thread pool that we have created.

 Below will be the output of the given program.

 We have several advantages of Thread Pool in Java.
 To name a few, below are the main advantages:

 - It results in better and efficient performance of the CPU and program.

-- As all processes are being worked by different threads, it saves time.
+- As different threads are working all processes, it saves time.

-- The main advantage of the thread pool is the reuse of threads which are already present.
+- The main advantage of the thread pool is the reuse of threads that are already present.
 There is no need of creating new threads again and again.

-We also have some disadvantages of thread pool though.
+We also have some disadvantages of the thread pool, though.
 Below are the disadvantages:

 This is a guide to Java Thread Pool.
-Here we discuss the working of Java Thread Pool, programming examples along with the advantages and disadvantages.
+Here we discuss Java Thread Pool’s working, programming examples, and the advantages and disadvantages.
 You may also have a look at the following articles to learn more –